SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/pr-decoration.md

 |
 | #### **Projects imported from a Bitbucket Server repository**
 |
-| If you create a project imported from a BitBucket server repository, SonarQube automatically configures your project settings for Pull Request decoration.
-When creating your project, you'll need to provide a Personal Access Token from your user account with Read permissions for both projects and repositories.
-This Personal Access Token will be stored in SonarQube until you revoke it on the Bitbucket Server side.
+| If you create a project by importing it from a Bitbucket server repository, SonarQube automatically configures your project settings for Pull Request decoration.
+When creating your project, you'll need to provide a personal access token from your user account with `Read` permissions for both projects and repositories.
+This personal access token will be stored in SonarQube until you revoke it on the Bitbucket Server side.
 |
 | #### **Manually created projects and existing projects**
 |